hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 &#9654;**Managing Workload**

-Once the Workload content is downloaded, it is displayed in the Workloads page.
+Once the Workload content is published, it is displayed in the Workloads page.
 The Workloads page displays the Workload Dashboard with the details of the Workload content.
 The Cloud Administrator and Project Administrator can use the Workloads Page to view the workloads and create deployment profiles.

 To view the Workload Dashboard, do the following: